 Last week, Amazon started a promotion to celebrate the Appstore's first birthday.
 One week and 28 apps later, that sale is coming to a close - but you still have a chance to grab some decent apps at a discounted price.

 Here's a look at all of the deals Amazon is currently offering as part of this promotion:

 Guess who's turning one?
 The Amazon Appstore!
 It seems like just yesterday that it was a freshly-hatched Appstore trying to find its place in a mobile-filled world.
 Over the past year, the Appstore has grown from just 3,800 initial apps to nearly ten-times that amount today (31,000).
 They grow up so fast!

 In celebration of this noteworthy occasion, mamma Amazon is having a small party of sorts - an app sale party, to be exact.
-Read More
+Over the next Read More

 Exactly 3 years ago, on November 5th, 2007, Google, along with its partners, publicly announced 2 very important things: the Open Handset Alliance (OHA) and Android.
 Up until that pivotal moment, the media speculated on the existence of a mysterious gPhone and not many were prepared for something that turned out to be much-much bigger.

 I know that there is some confusion around Android related dates, so let me explain, in my favorite bullet point style:

 - In July of 2005, Google acquired Android, which was a very small mobile oriented startup.